Skip to content

 We’re serious about maintaining our 99% accuracy rate in transcription.
 Rest assured that your depositions are transcribed accurately, and the witness statements are conveyed without distortion.

 We’ve been around the block since 2010 and have worked with multiple law firms, so we are familiar with terminologies and references.
-We can guarantee that deposition recordings will be handled carefully.
+We can assure you that deposition recordings will be handled with care.

 Clients decide which format they’d like their transcripts in.
-This format helps integrate transcripts into existing systems and processes without tinkering with the format.
+This format helps integrate transcripts into existing systems and processes without requiring changes to the format.

 Simply specify your preferred formatting, and we’ll handle the rest.